JacobTsafatinos/zendesk_ticket_parser/README.md

 # Zendesk Ticket Parser

 This is a script written in Python for the Zendesk API to allow users to find tickets with specific information in them.
-Included is a method of finding specific attachments associated with those tickets, as well as methods for deleting the tickets and attachments.
+Included is a method of finding specific attachments associated with those tickets, as well as methods for deleting the tickets.
 This parser will go through every ticket created.

 # Usage